 Nature has taught us that wings and feathers can be good for a lot more than flying.
 In the case of the ostrich, they’re used as rudders for maneuvering their bodies as they travel at high speeds.
 When turning, breaking, or zig-zagging while they run, ostriches rely on their wings to stay balanced and in control.
 This useful adaptation can help us better understand why dinosaurs—modern bird’s prehistoric predecessors—grew feathers before developing the capability to fly.

 In the U.S., ostrich racetracks began popping up throughout Florida in the late 19th century.
 Lightweight tourists could pay 50 cents to climb onto the creature’s back and attempt to take it for a ride.
-These days, Canterbury Park in Minnesota hosts an annual “Extreme Race Day” where people race ostriches alongside camels and zebras.
-As you can see from the video above, holding on is half the battle.
+These days, Canterbury Park in Minnesota hosts an annual “Extreme Race Day,” where people race ostriches alongside camels and zebras.
+Holding on is half the battle.

 In the late 19th and early 20th centuries, ostriches were prized for their long, luxurious feathers.
 They were used to make boas, fans, hats, and capes for women.
 At their peak, ostrich feathers cost nearly the same as diamonds did per pound.
 Today, ostrich feathers are a symbol of tackiness rather than class, but they’re still commonly used to make feather dusters.